iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="SubjectHolderRelationship"></a>

 ## SubjectHolderRelationship
-Declares how a credential subject must relate to the presentation holder.
+Declares how credential subjects must relate to the presentation holder during validation.
+See `PresentationValidationOptions::subject_holder_relationship`.

+See also the [Subject-Holder Relationship](https://www.w3.org/TR/vc-data-model/#subject-holder-relationships) section of the specification.

 **Kind**: global variable
 <a name="AlwaysSubject"></a>

 ## AlwaysSubject
-Declare that the holder must always match the subject.
+The holder must always match the subject on all credentials, regardless of their [`nonTransferable`](https://www.w3.org/TR/vc-data-model/#nontransferable-property) property.
+This variant is the default used if no other variant is specified when constructing a new `PresentationValidationOptions`.

 **Kind**: global variable
 <a name="SubjectOnNonTransferable"></a>

 ## SubjectOnNonTransferable
-Declare that the holder must match the subject on credentials with the nonTransferable property set.
+The holder must match the subject only for credentials where the [`nonTransferable`](https://www.w3.org/TR/vc-data-model/#nontransferable-property) property is `true`.

 **Kind**: global variable
 <a name="Any"></a>

 ## Any
-Declares that the subject is not required to have any kind of relationship to the holder.
+The holder is not required to have any kind of relationship to any credential subject.

 **Kind**: global variable
 <a name="FailFast"></a>